-- 64. As the Council works towards the adoption of regulations for the exploitation of marine minerals in the Area, together with the associated standards and guidelines, the Authority needs to prepare to become an effective regulator of an industrial activity.
+- 64. As the Council works towards the adoption of regulations on exploitation of marine minerals in the Area, together with the associated standards and guidelines, the Authority needs to prepare to become an effective regulator of an industrial activity.
 This will require significant upscaling of present capacities within the organs and bodies of the Authority, including the secretariat.
-The Authority is also under increasing pressure to deliver on other important elements within its mandate, including the promotion and encouragement of marine scientific research in the Area, the effective protection of the marine environment from activities in the Area and the need to ensure integrated participation of developing States in the work of the Authority as well as capacity development programmes.
-All these have financial implications. - 65.
-Notwithstanding these pressures, the proposed budget has been maintained as far as possible in line with the principle of ZRG.
-No new programmes or activities are proposed, save for a one-off budget provision for the UN Ocean Conference in 2025.
-After inflation is taken into account, the Programme budget and Conference Services budget shows a decrease in real terms.
-Necessary increases in costs are dictated primarily by external factors, specifically revisions to the salary scales, allowances, and benefits of staff in the UN common system, and inflation in the cost of goods and services.
+The Authority is also under increasing pressure to deliver on other important elements within its mandate, including the promotion and encouragement of marine scientific research in the Area, the effective protection of the marine environment from activities in the Area and the need to ensure the integrated participation of developing States in the work of the Authority, as well as capacity-development programmes.
+All those activities have financial implications. - 65.
+Notwithstanding these pressures, the proposed budget has been maintained as far as possible in line with the principle of zero real growth.
+No new programmes or activities are proposed, save for a one-off budget provision for the United Nations Ocean Conference in 2025.
+After inflation is taken into account, the programme budget and conference services budget show a decrease in real terms.
+Necessary increases in costs are dictated primarily by external factors, in particular revisions to the salary scales, allowances and benefits of staff in the United Nations common system and inflation of the cost of goods and services.